 - Code -> Comment/Un-comment

-Sounds trivial but it's the first thing i've found that does it correctly in all languages, not just PHP and JS, but Smarty, HTML and CSS too
+Sounds trivial but it's the first thing I've found that does it correctly in all languages, not just PHP and JS, but Smarty, HTML, and CSS too.
+Chealer 2018-02-07: Not reliable for me

-- View -> Compare with clipboard (you can merge changes form the clip board into an open file)
+- View -> Compare with the clipboard (you can merge changes from the clipboard into an open file)

 - CSS colour indicators